Bukimedia/PrestaSharp/README.md

 PrestaSharp
 ===========

-A simple client for the Rest API of Prestashop.
+A simple REST client written in CSharp for the Prestashop API.
+PrestaSharp uses the RestSharp library to consume the Prestashop services.